Ledgerback/DGSF/daoindex/01 WorkingDraft/05 Our Response_DAO Index.md

 Is it possible to derive values from the principles?

 #### Table
-The principles, as of Version 0.9, and the rationale for each principle, are described in the table below.
+The principles, as of Version 0.9, and the description and rationale for each principle, are described in the table below.

-[table]
+<iframe class="airtable-embed" src="https://airtable.com/embed/appD5ab5jcYsnDLeI/shrLk0QJoD6KrPdr0?backgroundColor=green&viewControls=on" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>
 #### Purposes
 The principles are meant to act as: